rnmapbox/maps/docs/HeatmapLayer.md

 `heatmapRadius`

 #### Description
 Radius of influence of one heatmap point in pixels.
-Increasing the value makes the heatmap smoother, but less detailed.
+Increasing the value makes the heatmap smoother, but less detailed. `queryRenderedFeatures` on heatmap layers will return points within this radius.

 #### Type
 `number`